greenplum-db/gpdb/src/backend/codegen/README.md

 ## Learning Resources
-We have collected some documentation and resources to learn more about using LLVM generally and about some specific programming techniques that are used in Balerion.
+We have collected some documentation and resources to learn more about using LLVM generally and about some specific programming techniques that are used in codegen.
 When we refer to "LLVM IR" below, that means LLVM intermediate representation, which is the internal language used to build up programs in LLVM.
 IR is assembly-like, but it is strongly-typed, uses static single assignment, and has the illusion of unlimited registers.